yath/hotspot/README.md

   into the configuration file)
 - Pass '-f' to fork into the background after initial registration
 - Pass '-k' to kill the running background process
-- Pass '-l' to log out and kill the running background process (This is currently broken)
+- Pass '-l' to log out and kill the running background process

 Caveats
 -------